Should You Wear Workout Gloves?

 But I digress…

-Anyway, if you’ve spent any time in the gym, you’ve probably seen a bunch of guys that wear special gloves while they’re weight lifting.
+Anyway, if you’ve spent any time in the gym, you’ve probably seen a bunch of people that wear special gloves while they’re weight lifting.

 And this is definitely a divisive topic among the varied members of the gym community.

-Some guys will look at you with murderous rage if you all but dare suggest that gloves can be beneficial.
+Some people will look at you with murderous rage if you all but dare suggest that gloves can be beneficial.

-Other guys swear by them, and wouldn’t even think of weight lifting without their trusty hand protectors.
+Other people swear by them, and wouldn’t even think of weight lifting without their trusty hand protectors.

 But what’s the real deal here?